DiamondLightSource/heliotrapi/README.md

 curl -X GET https://i15-1-analysis.diamond.ac.uk/result/latest
 ```

-If you are getting redirectedm due to the a proxy use curl -LX ...
+If you are getting redirected due to the a proxy use curl -LX ...

 ## Using the WebUI